lowleveldesign/lowleveldesign/README.md

 ### Hi there 👋

-In my GitHub repositories you may find tools and materials dedicated to software troubleshooting.
+In my GitHub repositories you may find tools and materials dedicated to system programming and software troubleshooting.

 I also publish my work at **[wtrace.net](https://wtrace.net)** (troubleshooting tools and guides) and **[lowleveldesign.wordpress.com](https://lowleveldesign.wordpress.com)** (my blog).